 - Before turning, they should check their ‘blind spot’ for other boarders and skiers.

 Free Online Lessons for Kids

-- The Kellogg Show has a really good overview on how to approach a lesson with a very small child.
+- The Kellogg Show has an excellent overview of how to approach a lesson with a very small child.
 Including having the kids go down the hill sitting on the board as though it is a sled, so they can see how fun it is.
 It also shows how to teach kids to stop and keep them motivated with a hot chocolate reward.

-- Snowboards Secret TV follows a 9 year on a simple lesson for a beginner.
-It gives a good review of what you should be going over with your kids.
+- Snowboards Secret TV follows a nine-year on a simple lesson for a beginner.
+It gives a useful review of what you should be going over with your kids.

 - A former instructor has a good video tutorial on how to teach kids.
 He goes over tips on gear, skating/gliding, stopping, heel turns, toe turns, c-turns, and s-turns.

 Hopefully, you found something that might help you teach your kids to snowboard.
 If you have any tips for kids, let us know in the comments below.